Using Firewall rules (a global fix)

 I have discussed all the issues listed here at length before on BestVPN (and will link to relevant articles where appropriate), but it is time to bring together all known causes that may answer the questions: Why is my IP leaking even though I am connected to a VPN?
 And how do I fix it?

 To determine if you are suffering an IP leak, visit ipleak.net.
 If you are connected to a VPN and you can see your true IP address (or even just your ISP’s name) anywhere on this page then you have an IP leak.
-Note that ipleak.net does not detect IPv6 leaks, so to test for these you should visit test-ipv6.com.
+Note that ipleak.net now detects IPv6 DNS leaks.

 Every internet connected device, and every internet connection, has a unique IP address that is used to identify it (although these can change), including your computer and smart phone, etc. We call this your “real IP” (as opposed to the “fake IP” provided by your VPN server.)